David O. Russell: 2016–present

 In January 2020, it was announced that Russell would be writing and directing Amsterdam, produced by Regency Enterprises.
-Russell will be teaming up with Christian Bale for the third time, with Margot Robbie also joining the film.
+Russell teamed up with Christian Bale for the third time, with Margot Robbie also joining the film.
 In October 2020 it was announced that John David Washington had joined the cast of the film, with filming scheduled to begin in January 2021.
 The same month that filming began, Rami Malek and Zoe Saldaña joined the cast.
 A trailer was released in July 2022, announcing the casting of Chris Rock, Anya Taylor-Joy, Mike Myers, Michael Shannon, Andrea Riseborough, Matthias Schoenaerts, Alessandro Nivola, Taylor Swift, and Robert De Niro.
+The film received negative reviews with Manohla Dargis of The New York Times writing, "Throughout, Russell keeps going and moving, moving and going, but the momentum never builds the way it should, and the big reveal lands flat partly because he never seems taken with the history he's latched onto or comfortable with its heaviness".
+The film was a box-office bomb, with estimated losses for the studio of over $100 million.

+It was announced in May 2023 that Will Ferrell had entered early negotiations to star as football legend John Madden in the film biopic Madden, with Russell set to direct from a screenplay by Cambron Clark.
+In August the following year, the part was recast for Nicolas Cage.

-Upcoming projects
+Unrealized projects

-On February 9, 2023 it was announced that Keke Palmer and Sacha Baron Cohen will star in O. Russell's Super Toys.
-The film is a period piece set in the 1970s.

 Ghetto Film School

-David O. Russell is on the board of Ghetto Film School (GFS), an organization that was founded in 2000 to educate American storytellers.
+David O. Russell was on the board of Ghetto Film School (GFS), an organization founded in 2000 to educate American storytellers.
 Russell learned about GFS in 2002 from two students who introduced him to Joe Hall, president of Ghetto Film School.
 Shortly after, Russell joined the board of the organization.
 Along with fellow board members, Russell brought filmmaker friends, industry and movie studio professionals to donate money and lend their time teaching classes to support young black and Latino filmmakers from the South Bronx and Harlem.

 On June 16, 2014, Ghetto Film School opened its new branch in Los Angeles.
 This was thanks in part to Russell with an assist from 21st Century Fox co-COO James Murdoch.
 In October 2015, Russell and Jim Gianopulos hosted the premiere of Ghetto Film School Los Angeles fellows' thesis film Demon's Gate.